Skip to main content

 e) Place the order: Once double-checking the order parameters, close the preview window (tap anywhere outside it or click Cancel) and drag Slide to Buy to the right to finish the process.

-VNQ, or the Vanguard Real Estate Index Fund, is an ETF that tracks the MSCI US Investable Market Real Estate 25/50 Index, a United States-focused index that seeks to capture the large, mid and small-cap segments of the U.S. real estate equity market universe.
-You can learn more about the benchmark index in its November 2023 factsheet, available here.
+VNQ, the Vanguard Real Estate ETF, tracks the MSCI US Investable Market Real Estate 25/50 Index – a US-focused benchmark that captures the large, mid, and small-cap segments of the US real estate equity market.
+You can learn more about the benchmark in MSCI’s official factsheet.

-Since MSCI US Investable Market Real Estate 25/50 Index weights and composition change constantly as prices move and new companies are added or deleted (the index is usually rebalanced four times a year), you can find detailed information on VNQ’s holdings on its dedicated website, available here.
+Since the MSCI US Investable Market Real Estate 25/50 Index is rebalanced quarterly, the weights and composition change throughout the year.
+You can find detailed, real-time information on VNQ’s holdings on its official Vanguard page.

 Sector breakdown of VNQ and its benchmark

-Vanguard’s website keeps track of some key statistics of VNQ and its benchmark:
+Vanguard’s official page tracks key statistics for VNQ and its benchmark:

 Vanguard Portfolio composition window

-• Price/Earnings Ratio, or P/E. A measure of the company’s profits relative to its market capitalisation.
+• Price/Earnings Ratio (P/E): measures the company’s profits relative to its market capitalisation.

-• Price/Book Ratio, or P/B. A measure of the company’s accounting value relative to its market capitalisation.
+• Price/Book Ratio (P/B): measures the company’s accounting net asset value relative to its market capitalisation.

-It is worth noting that US REITs depreciate their real estate just as one would depreciate a piece of machinery over time.
-However, unlike machinery, real estate tends to hold its value better over time (think of what house prices were 20 years ago!).
-This accounting treatment lowers profits (i.e. the P/E ratio above seems elevated).
-Furthermore, depreciation also lowers book value (i.e., the P/B ratio above may look elevated).
-Since depreciation is a non-cash expense, REITs often have cash available for distribution to shareholders in excess of accounting profits.
+A subtle but important point about REIT valuations: US REITs depreciate their real estate assets on their accounting statements – just like one would depreciate a piece of machinery over time.
+However, unlike machinery, well-located real estate tends to hold its value (or appreciate) over time.
+This accounting treatment artificially lowers reported profits, making the P/E ratio appear elevated.
+It also lowers book value, making the P/B ratio look elevated.
+Since depreciation is a non-cash expense, REITs often generate significantly more distributable cash flow than reported accounting profits.
+This is why REIT investors typically look at Funds From Operations (FFO) and Adjusted Funds From Operations (AFFO) rather than traditional EPS as more meaningful profitability metrics.

 Koyfin window showing outperforming REITs